petar-dobrev/feedback-app/README.md

 ## Room for Improvement

-Replace the json-server mock API with Firebase API and deploy the app on Netify.
+- Replace the json-server mock API with Firebase API
+- Deploy the app on Netify

 ## Acknowledgements